 We are updating this article multiple times per day.
 It’s better to read this article rather than the comments to know the latest and most up to date information.

-Finally, once again, we do not know when travel restrictions to Hawaii will be lifted.
+Once again, we do not know when travel restrictions to Hawaii will be lifted.
 Nobody knows.
 When we do know something we will share that information with our readers, so subscribe to our free email updates to be alerted to that information as well as our ongoing Hawaii travel advice.